Svilengrad: Middle Ages

 The region was a bustling crossroads and an arena of constant wars even after the establishment of the Bulgarian state.
-Under Khan Krum (803-814), Bulgarian troops often ravaged areas of the empire, according to the triumphal columns of Pliska for the conquest of the fortresses of Scutarion (now Shtit), Provat and others.
+Under Khan Krum (803-814), Bulgarian troops often ravaged areas of the Byzantine Empire, according to the triumphal columns of Pliska for the conquest of the fortresses of Scutarion (now Shtit), Provat and others.

 This region is associated with one of the greatest battles in medieval Bulgarian history.
-In 1205, Kaloyan's troops inflicted the first major defeat on the hitherto invincible Latin army led by Emperor Baldwin.
+In 1205, Kaloyan's troops inflicted the first major defeat on the hitherto invincible army of the Latin Empire, led by Emperor Baldwin.
 It is believed that the site of the battle was north of Adrianople, at the foot of Bukelon Fortress.

-In 1371, on the opposite right bank of the Maritsa River near Chermen, the Battle of Chernomen took place between the troops of Sultan Murad I and the Christian forces under the command of King Vukašin and Despot Uglješa, which ended in catastrophic defeat for the Christians.
+In 1371, on the opposite right bank of the Maritsa River near Chermen, the Battle of Chernomen took place between the troops of Sultan Murad I and the Christian forces under the command of King Vukašin and Despot Uglješa, which ended in catastrophic defeat for the Christians and subsequent Ottoman occupation.

 In 1433, the Burgundian pilgrim Bertrand de la Broquierre passed through here, then the first armor bearer of Philip the Good, Duke of Burgundy, who traveled to the Holy Sepulcher and back to explore the possibilities of a new crusade.
 Brokier describes how on the first day of the journey from Adrianople up the Maritsa River he and his comrades, numbering 10 horses, were transported in such a raft on March 12, 1433.
 Among the passengers was the Milan ambassador to the Turkish sultan in Adrianople.

 In 1529 a bridge was built on the Maritsa River, representing a significant facility for its time.
 The bridge now connects the two parts of Svilengrad.
 A new settlement appeared around the bridge - Jesir Mustafa Pasha, which became a town in the second half of the 16th century.